 Water Sports in The British Virgin Islands

-The British Virgin Islands have lots to offer the active traveller with plenty of watersports available for your enjoyment.
+The British Virgin Islands have lots to offer the active traveller with a good variety of watersports available for your enjoyment.
 There are plenty of exciting diversions for the watersports enthusiast to do – surfing, windsurfing, kayaking, kiteboarding, flyboarding (available on Virgin Gorda) snorkelling and diving.
 Freediving with tuition is available on Virgin Gorda and the company offering this will be happy to meet you at your yacht if you wish.
 Stand up paddle-boarding is very popular in the BVI and a great way of exercising that’s lots of fun too!

 The HIHO (hook in and hold on) windsurfing competition is fun, very competitive and held annually in the BVI.